onur-ozer/HLA-scRNA/README.md

 Onur Özer
 2025-09-08

-There is a well-known text book knowledge: HLA-classI genes are expressed in all cells containing nucleus, while HLA-classII genes are mainly expressed in antigen-presenting cells (APCs).
+There is a well-known text book knowledge: HLA class-I genes are expressed in all cells containing nucleus, while HLA class-II genes are mainly expressed in antigen-presenting cells (APCs).

 Now that we have many available single-cell RNA sequencing data, we can